Ettee History, Family Crest & Coats of Arms

 The surname Ettee was first found in the county of Berwickshire, Scotland, where "Ade Rede, William Ade of Inverkeithin rendered homage [to King Edward I] in 1296."

-Important Dates for the Ettee family
+Early History of the Ettee family

 This web page shows only a small excerpt of our Ettee research.
 Another 80 words (6 lines of text) covering the years 1296, 1500, 1634, 1708, 1675, 1734, 1685 and 1685 are included under the topic Early Ettee History in all our PDF Extended History products and printed products wherever possible.